 Everyone breathes differently when they are asleep.
 When you're sleeping, your body slows down, your breathing becomes shallower, and you take in less air in each breath.
 This can be dangerous for people with Chronic Obstructive Pulmonary Disease (COPD) or other lung conditions.
 Many people with breathing problems prop themselves up with pillows while they sleep to avoid having trouble breathing but propping yourself up with pillows won't help this problem.

 If your blood oxygen level is above 94% while you're awake, you might not need oxygen therapy during the day.
 If your blood oxygen level is below 94% during the day, you may need oxygen therapy for a while during the day, as well as all night long while you sleep.
-If he or she suspects that your blood oxygen level is dropping below the normal zone during the night, they may have you monitored overnight to get a reading.
+You can check your oxygen saturation level (SpO2) by using a pulse oximeter.

 How to tell if you're not getting enough oxygen at night:

 There are a few signs to watch out for to see if you're not getting enough oxygen while you're sleeping.
 If you are experiencing any of these signs by themselves or in combination, don't ignore them.
 Not getting enough oxygen while you sleep for any length of time is dangerous.